agordon/agnostic/PLANS.md

         * Returning:
             * two multi-lined strings (representing STDOUT,STDERR)
             * Numeric exit code
+            * Whether the command was fully emulated (and the output should be identical to the output a user would get on a real machine).
+Otherwise, show a helpful warning to the user.
         * Implement few (just most common) options?
         * Detects unimplemented options, prints friendly message (e.g. "this is a real feature, but demo does not implement it. to learn more - visit URL")